rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 ### Digital cameras

-Simplified, the **digital camera** consists of the following parts and is said to be a *Charge Coupled Device (CCD)*:
+Simplified, the **digital camera** consists of the following parts and is said to be a _Charge Coupled Device (CCD)_:

 ![](./Figures/VisComp_Fig1-1.PNG)

-The **sensor array** can be < 1cm^2 and is an array of *photosites*.
+The **sensor array** can be < 1 cm^2 and is an array of _photosites_.
 Each photosite is a bucket of electrical charge, and this charge is proportional to the incident light intensity during the exposure.

 The **analog to digital conversion (ADC)** measure the charge and digitizes the result.
 The conversion happens line by line in that charges in each photosite move down through the sensor array.